Xbow System Lectures

 The Four Tool Boxes Analogy

-In Dr. Higgins’ office there are four different options for the treatment of a Class II bite problem.
+Dr. Higgins’ office has four different options for treating a Class II bite problem.

 Dr. Higgins is a clinical assistant professor at the University of British Columbia.
 More information can be found on the Crossbow website at www.crossboworthodontic.com.